Birational invariance in logarithmic Gromov-Witten theory: Construction of and

+\begin{corollary} Suppose that $X' \rightarrow X$ is a morphism of logarithmically smooth logarithmic schemes and $Y \rightarrow X$ is a logarithmic modification.
+Let $Y' \rightarrow X'$ be the morphism deduced by fine and saturated base change.
+Then $Y'$ is a logarithmic modification of $X'$. \end{corollary} \begin{proof} The schemes $X,X',Y$ and $Y'$ are logarithmically smooth, hence the loci $U_X,U_{X'},U_Y$ and $U_{Y'}$ where the logarithmic structure is trivial are dense.
+The morphism $U_Y \to U_X$ is an isomorphism, and $U_{X'}$ maps to $U_X$, hence the pullback $U_{Y'} \to U_{X'}$ is an isomorphism.
+It follows that $Y' \to X'$ is birational, and, by Proposition~\ref{prop:proper-base-change}, it is proper.
+The morphism $Y' \to X'$ is logarithmically \'etale by base change, hence it is a logarithmic modification, as required. \end{proof}

 \begin{proposition} Suppose that $X$ is logarithmically smooth with the logarithmic structure associated to a smooth Cartier divisor.
-Then all logarithmic modifications of $X$ are isomorphic to $X$. \end{proposition} \begin{proof} Let $Y \rightarrow X$ be a logarithmic modification with $X$ as in the statement of the proposition.
+Then $X$ has no nontrivial logarithmic modifications. \end{proposition} \begin{proof} Let $Y \rightarrow X$ be a logarithmic modification with $X$ as in the statement of the proposition.
 We may work locally in $X$ and therefore we may assume that there is a strict map $X \rightarrow \bA^1$, where $\bA^1$ is given its standard toric logarithmic structure.
 By Kato's criterion \cite[(3.5.2)]{Kato}, $Y$ is \'etale over $Z \fpr_{\bA^1} X$ for some toric map $Z \rightarrow \bA^1$ with $\dim Z = 1$.
-All such $Z$ are quasi-finite over $\bA^1$, so $Y$ must be quasi-finite over $X$.
+All such $Z$ are quasifinite over $\bA^1$, so $Y$ must be quasifinite over $X$.
 On the other hand $Y \rightarrow X$ is proper and birational.
 It is therefore an isomorphism, by Zariski's main theorem. \end{proof}

 \begin{corollary} Suppose that $Y$ is a logarithmic modification of a logarithmic scheme $X$ and $X'$ is logarithmically smooth with logarithmic structure associated to a smooth Cartier divisor in $X$.
 For any logarithmic morphism $X' \rightarrow X$ the $X'$-scheme $Y'$ deduced from $Y$ by fine and saturated logarithmic base change is isomorphic to $X'$. \end{corollary}